Chapter Three... Where's My Hat?

 ------------------------------------

 One of the reporters, Jean McNeil, was talking about some legislative issue, and suddenly she just disappeared.
-"Automation" had kicked in, and a BBC program started airing.
-Whatever the reason, It was 7 pm on a dark winter evening outside Idaho City when I decided I could handle the job.
+"Automation" had apparently kicked in, and a BBC program started airing.
+Whatever the reason, it was 7 pm on a dark winter evening in my log cabin outside Idaho City when I decided I could handle the job.

 I began my letter writing campaign the next week, touting my many qualifications.
 Now, I was just brash enough to think I could do almost anything I set my mind to.
 After all, I was teaching 8th grade in Idaho City; writing and editing the Idaho World, the state’s oldest newspaper; keeping the Boise Basin library operating; and tending bar at O’Leary’s Saloon, while also finishing my log cabin.
 Doing all this still kept me below the poverty line, so I was pretty sure I could survive at a public television station.